pilarvillanueva/criticalarchives/_posts/tutorials/2018-08-06-writing-in-markdown.md

 You'll be writing your blog post in Markdown.

 You have two options for composing the post:
-1. Compose in GitHub: Follow steps 1-3 for
+1. Compose in GitHub: Follow steps 1-4 in the `Publishing a Digital Review` tutorial.
+Once you've created a new file (in step four) you can compose the file directly in GitHub, using the "commit" feature to save the file online.

-That means that you should compose the text in a *plain text editor*.
+2. You can also compose your post using a plain text editor, and then copy and paste it into the GitHub repository.
 Notebook is one popular program.
 I like to use [Sublime](https://www.sublimetext.com/).
-Follow these instructions to get started:
+Follow these instructions to get started, or [view the markdown for this post](http://www.halperta.com/criticalarchives/tutorial/writing-in-markdown/).

 ## YAML header
 Your file should begin with a header that looks exactly like this (including the dashes):